charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 ## Decklist

 It's very difficult for this deck to win without [[Primeval Titan]], and sometimes it takes two of them.
-One of my consistent impressions in playtesting was that eight was not enough. [[Woodfall Primus]] and [[Hornet Queen]] seem to be the next best [[Summoner's Pact:Pactable]] haymakers.
+One of my consistent impressions in playtesting was that eight (counting [[Summoner's Pact]]) was not enough. [[Woodfall Primus]] and [[Hornet Queen]] seem to be the next best [[Summoner's Pact:Pactable]] haymakers.

 Most decks in the format ultimately want to win by attacking, and [[Hornet Queen]] does a pretty good job of shutting that down.
 She's great against Humans, Affinity, Shadow, and BG, and still passable against UW, Eldrazi Tron, Infect, and Burn.

-The more conventional one-off, [[Woodfall Primus]], is a slam dunk against Tron and Scapeshift, but honestly no deck wants to get hit by [[Rain of Salt]].
+The more conventional one-off, [[Woodfall Primus]], is a slam dunk against Tron and Scapeshift, but honestly no deck wants to get hit by [[Rain of Salt]][^2].
 It's also a maindeck answer to [[Blood Moon]] and [[Runed Halo]].

+[^2]: When you [[Through the Breach:Breach]] a [[Woodfall Primus]], you get to blow up one land when it comes into play, then another at end of turn when you sacrifice it and it persists back.

 An answer to [[Blood Moon]] makes me feel good about swapping the second [[Forest]] for a [[Cinder Glade]].
 Drawing a [[Forest]] almost always feels awful. [[Cinder Glade]] doesn't help suspend [[Search for Tomorrow]] on T1, but it's nice to be able to fetch a painless dual in the mid game.

 I discuss [[Blighted Woodland]] in my [RPTQ report](/rptq-rix-report/).
 I would never cut it from Titan Breach.

 That leaves four flex slots in the main.
-I considered running back [[Anger of the Gods]], and have been bringing in [[Tireless Tracker]] a lot, but ultimately went with [[Chalice of the Void]] as a hedge against Storm; it's also great against Lantern, Shadow, and a bunch of fringe decks.
+I considered, basically:

+- [[Anger of the Gods]].
+Great against Affinity, Humans, Company, and Dredge.
+This is what I ran at the RPTQ.
+- [[Chalice of the Void]].
+Great against Shadow and Lantern, and my only hope against Storm, Infect, and Bogles.
+- [[Thragtusk:Miscellaneous]] [[Gaea's Revenge:extra]] [[Tireless Tracker:threats]].
+Good against blue midrange, black midrange, and anyone else trying to make the game go long.

+The creatures come in most often, but ultimately I don't want to be playing a game of incremental value.
+I settle on [[Chalice of the Void:Chalice]].
+It's a slam dunk against a handful of decks, and [[Simian Spirit Guide:SSG]]-[[Chalice of the Void:Chalice]] on the play has the potential to kneecap just about anyone.

+**NOTE** -- Discuss chalice coming out against Burn.

 <table class="cardlist-with-sideboard">
     <caption class="deckname">Charles' Titan Breach (PT RIX)</caption>